 The Company retains the right to:

-- • Use completed projects in portfolios, case studies, and marketing materials
+• • Completed projects are used in portfolios, case studies, and marketing materials

-- • Display screenshots, descriptions, and results of projects on our website and promotional materials
+• • Screenshots, descriptions, and results of projects are displayed on our website and promotional materials

-- • Reference Client as a client (with Client name and logo) unless otherwise agreed in writing
+• • Client is referenced as a client (with Client name and logo) unless otherwise agreed in writing

-- • Protect Client's confidential information as agreed in the Confidentiality section
+• • Client's confidential information is protected as agreed in the Confidentiality section

-Clients who require complete confidentiality must request and execute a separate non-disclosure agreement (NDA) prior to project commencement.
+Clients who require complete confidentiality must request and execute a separate non-disclosure agreement (NDA) prior to project start.

 6.5 Reservation of Rights

-All rights not expressly granted to Client are reserved by the Company.
+All rights not granted to Client are reserved by the Company.
 Client may not:

 7. Confidentiality